ycechungAI/goose/documentation/blog/2025-06-16-multi-model-in-goose/index.md

 There was no built-in way to adapt on the fly.

-We saw this tension in real usage: agents would start strong, then stall out when the model struggled to follow through.
+We saw this tension in real usage where agents would start strong, then stall out when the model struggled to follow through.
 Sometimes users would manually switch models mid-session.
 But that's not scalable, and definitely not agent like.

 ## Designing the Lead/Worker System

 The core idea is simple:

 * Start the session with a lead model that's strong at reasoning and planning.
-* After a few back-and-forths between you and the model (what we call "turns"), hand off to a worker model that's faster and cheaper, but still capable.
+* After a few back and forths between you and the model (what we call "turns"), hand off to a worker model that's faster and cheaper, but still capable.
 * If the worker gets stuck, Goose can detect the failure and temporarily bring the lead back in.

-It's turn-based, transparent, and automatic.

 You can configure how many turns the lead handles upfront (`GOOSE_LEAD_TURNS`), how many consecutive failures trigger fallback (`GOOSE_LEAD_FAILURE_THRESHOLD`), and how long the fallback lasts before Goose retries the worker.